developmentseed/observe/data/presets/README.md

 New presets can be added to the `data/presets/presets` directory by following the guidelines below.
 Once you add or remove a preset, run `yarn build-presets` to update `app/presets/presets.json`, `app/presets/fields.json`, and `app/presets/categories.json`

+## Icons

+Observe uses icons from Maki, Temaki and Fontawesome just like iD.
+To update and prepare these run the `update-icons.sh` script.
+After this, new icons should be added to `icons.js`.

 #### Preset Files

 Presets are defined in JSON files located under `data/presets/presets`.
 They're organized in a